Skip to content

 Facilitation skills, adaptive leadership, and self-leadership

-All applications to the Collaboration Certificate Course (CCC) will be carefully considered.
-Preference is given to candidates who are:
+Preference will be given to candidates who are:

 • Mid-to-upper career level professionals in environmental, natural resource, and/or public policy sectors